 What's in your bubble tea?
-Ms Wong Hui Xin, Dietitian at the Department of Dietetics and the LIFE Centre, Singapore General Hospital explains.
+Ms Wong Hui Xin, Dietitian from the Department of Dietetics and the LIFE Centre at Singapore General Hospital (SGH), explains.

 Bubble tea: Good or bad?